 Probing Presidential History

-Dr. Brian Jones has captured the key role of an American President, Dwight D. Eisenhower, in our Nation’s stance on nuclear energy for peaceful and wartime use.
-He involved his JCSU student in this very timely research project in this very timely research project and Smith Institute financially supported their quest to the Eisenhower Presidential Library in Abilene, Kansas for gloves-on primary source research, unheard of rare undergraduate opportunity.
+Dr. Brian Jones captured the key role of American President, Dwight D. Eisenhower, in our Nation’s stance on nuclear energy for peaceful and wartime use.
+He involved his student in this very timely research project and Smith Institute financially supported their quest to the Eisenhower Presidential Library in Abilene, Kansas for gloves-on primary source research, a rare undergraduate opportunity.

-His new book, Abolishing the Taboo, explores Eisenhower's approach and attitude toward nuclear weapons and nuclear technology.
+His book, Abolishing the Taboo, explores Eisenhower's approach and attitude toward nuclear weapons and technology.